hwdsl2/headscale-install/README.md

 ```

 All install options are optional when using `--auto`.
 If `--serverurl` is not provided, the server's public IP address is auto-detected and HTTP is used (not recommended for production).

+## Further reading

+📚 For broader guidance on protecting your online privacy, see [Privacy Tools in the Age of AI](https://books2read.com/privacy).

 ## License